 Comfort and Aesthetics

-- Physical Comfort: Invisalign aligners are made of smooth plastic, which is generally less abrasive to the mouth compared to metal wires and brackets used in traditional braces.
+- Physical Comfort: Invisalign aligners are made of smooth plastic, which is generally less abrasive to the mouth compared to metal wires and brackets used in dental crowns or traditional braces.

 The Effectiveness of Invisalign in Complex Dental Cases